-- 1. You must enter the following information as described below. - IMAP Server: This is the IMAP server associated with the email provider. - IMAP Username: The username/email address to be accessed. - IMAP Password: The password associated with the username/email address. - Proxy Address: This is the socks proxy address needed to connect to the IMAP server.
+- 1. The following information will need to be entered as described below. - IMAP Server: This is the IMAP server associated with the email provider. - IMAP Username: The username/email address to be accessed. - IMAP Password: The password associated with the username/email address. - Proxy Address: This is the socks proxy address needed to be used to connect to the IMAP server.